18th SPYC Vintage Motor Classic 2019

 The Vintage Motor Classic has one of the best locations in the area for their annual event.
 The yacht club and tree shaded park in downtown St. Petersburg are surrounded by the Waterfront Arts District, a big marina, restaurants, hotels and high-rise condos.
 It’s a popular show and always draws lots of people.
 Featured were pre-1980 cars, trucks, motorcycles and boats.
 The weather was beautiful with the temperature rising to 80 degrees.

 Hamburgers and hot dogs were grilled on site, but the lure of the numerous nearby cafes and restaurants was hard to ignore.
-For the first time in recent memory, the Suncoast British Car Club didn’t take home any awards, but the show was a pleasant place to spend a Sunday among car enthusiasts and the public.
+The caliber of cars was outstanding, and for the first time in recent memory, the Suncoast British Car Club didn’t take home any awards.
+But the show was a pleasant place to spend a Sunday among car enthusiasts and the public.

 Photos also by Joan.